Meet the Goats!

 On March 10, 2014, Oak View's veterinarian notified us that there was an 8-year-old Nubian goat in need of a new home.
-His twin brother had passed away suddenly and he was very lonely and had stopped eating.
-Staff agreed to take him on a trial basis and he arrived at Oak View on March 12.
-We called him Walt, and he soon fit right in with the others.
-In fact, he loves any and all attention that visitors will give him.
+Goats are very social animals.
+His twin brother had passed away suddenly, so he was very lonely and wasn’t eating.
+Staff agreed to take him on a trial basis.
+We call him Walt, and he arrived at oak View on March 12.
+Walt soon fit right in with the others.
+In fact, he loves any and all attention that visitors will give him!

 In August of 2015, Oak View gained two new goat family members.
-Eliot and Levy were brought to Oak View at the young ages of four months and five months old.
+Elliot and Levi were brought to Oak View at the young ages of four months and five months old.
 So far they have fit right in and clearly love the attention that baby goats are bound to get.
 We look forward to seeing them grow, mature, and greet visitors with a friendly face for years to come.

 You can learn more about our goats by reading the Oak View Goat FAQs.